The Best Performance Basketball Sneakers: 2000-2010

 The new millennium ushered in a scintillating era of technical innovation and experimentation for the footwear industry.
 As always, the NBA hardwood was fundamental in fostering these new flight paths.

 And it wasn’t just signature silhouettes that were dropping jaws on the courts.
-Underdogs like the AND 1 Tai Chi and space-suit inspired Nike Shox BB4 contributed to an eclectic decade of on-foot heat that’s still regarded as one of our halcyon eras of performance sneakers.
+Underdogs like the Tai Chi and space-suit inspired Nike Shox BB4 contributed to an eclectic decade of on-foot heat that’s still regarded as one of our halcyon eras of performance sneakers.

 But the real question is: What’s your number one sneaker of the new millennium?